-The UK is located in the North-western Europe, across the sea, and it is an island nation.
-The only land border is with Ireland from North Ireland side and the nearest neighbor, across the English Channel, is France.
-The United Kingdom has sovereignty over seventeen territories which do not form part of the United Kingdom itself.
-From these seventeen, fourteen are British Overseas Territories and three are Crown dependencies.
-These territories are remnants of British Empire.
+The United Kingdom has sovereignty over seventeen territories that do not form part of the United Kingdom itself.
+Of these seventeen, fourteen are British Overseas Territories and three are Crown dependencies.
+These territories are remnants of the British Empire.

-As with many countries, your passport must be valid for at least three months after you complete visit to the UK, so please plan ahead.
-The UK is still part of the EU, so you don’t require visa for now if you are from the EU, but after Brexit vote and UK`s intention to leave EU, this might change from March 2019.
+As with many countries, your passport must be valid for at least three months after you complete your visit to the UK, so please plan ahead.
+The UK is still part of the EU, so you don’t require a visa for now if you are from the EU, but after the Brexit vote and UK intends to leave the EU, this might change from March 2019.

 More info about visa requirements for the UK can be found here.

-Getting to the UK is best via one of its international airports: in London – Heathrow (LHR), Gatwick (LGW), Luton (LTN), in Edinburgh (EDI), in Glasgow (GLA) or in Belfast (BFS).
-You can also take Eurostar between Paris and London, fast train will take you there in 2 hours and 15 minutes.
+Getting to the United Kingdom is best via one of its international airports: in London – Heathrow (LHR), Gatwick (LGW), Luton (LTN), in Edinburgh (EDI), in Glasgow (GLA), or Belfast (BFS).
+You can also take Eurostar between Paris and London, the fast train will take you there in 2 hours and 15 minutes.

 Depending on where you want to go in the UK, your options for accommodation vary from standard hotels or AirBnB to hostels and other affordable accommodation.
-Additionally to standard accommodation options, the UK has available camp accommodation, farm stays or even staying in pubs that offer lodging.
+Additionally to standard accommodation options, the UK has available camp accommodation, farm stays, or even staying in pubs that offer to lodge.

-If you are planning to travel between cities and budget is not a problem, and you want to get there fast, travelling by plane is the best option.
+If you are planning to travel between cities and budget is not a problem, and you want to get there fast, traveling by plane is the best option.
 Every city has an airport or nearby airport and this wouldn’t be a problem.

 For moving within a city, you can use bus lines, underground, or simply rent a bike for closer distances and leisure rides.

-Again, depending on your budget and your travel needs, you can chose the option most suitable for you.
+Again, depending on your budget and your travel needs, you can choose the option most suitable for you.

-Although you cannot tell that people visit the UK predominantly because of food, there are several dishes that are globally known and popular.
+Although you cannot tell that people visit the United Kingdom predominantly because of food, several dishes are globally known and popular.

-We recommend famous fish and chips, found in every pub in the UK or around the world, with some slight varieties in recipes; Sunday roast, made of roast beef accompanied with a peppery horseradish sauce; a traditional English breakfast, consisting of grilled bacon, sausages, fried egg, baked beans, grilled or fried tomatoes, and a slice of toast (obviously not for every day breakfast if you mind your diet); Lancashire hotpot, made out of mutton or lamb and vegetables, and covered with sliced potatoes, and finally, variety of pies: cottage pie, steak and kidney pie, pork pie and Cornish pasty,
+We recommend famous fish and chips, found in every pub in the UK or around the world, with some slight varieties in recipes; Sunday roast, made of roast beef accompanied with a peppery horseradish sauce; a traditional English breakfast, consisting of grilled bacon, sausages, fried egg, baked beans, grilled or fried tomatoes, and a slice of toast (obviously not for everyday breakfast if you mind your diet); Lancashire hotpot, made out of mutton or lamb and vegetables, and covered with sliced potatoes, and finally, variety of pies: cottage pie, steak, and kidney pie, pork pie and Cornish pastry.

-On a sweet side, there are puddings, general term for variation of sweets, such as apple crumble, bread and butter pudding, spotted dick or a trifle.
+On the sweet side, there are puddings, the general term for variation of sweets, such as apple crumble, bread and butter pudding spotted dick, or a trifle.